azamsharp/azamsharp.github.io/_posts/testing.md

 }
 ```

-If your view needs to access order then it can utilize the Ordering aggregate model.
-This is shown below:
+If your view needs to access ordering information then it can utilize the Ordering aggregate model.

 ``` swift
 struct AdminDashboardScreen: View {